lucia-auth/lucia/documentation/collection/main/learn/basics/user-attributes.md

 ## Example

-To store user's username, for example, a `username` column should be added to the `user` table:
+To store a user's username, for example, a `username` column should be added to the `user` table:

 | column          | type   |
 | --------------- | ------ |